Sieges of Tiberias (1742–1743): Hostilities between Daher and Damascus

-In June 1738 the ulema and other notables of Damascus sent a petition to the Ottoman imperial authorities complaining of Zahir's assaults, raids and intrigues against areas under the jurisdiction of Damascus Eyalet, particularly the nahiyas (subdistricts) of Quneitra and Hauran and the sanjaks (districts) of Lajjun and Nablus.
+In June 1738 the ulema and other notables of Damascus sent a petition to the Ottoman imperial authorities complaining of Daher's assaults, raids and intrigues against areas under the jurisdiction of Damascus Eyalet, particularly the nahiyas (subdistricts) of Quneitra and Hauran and the sanjaks (districts) of Lajjun and Nablus.
 In 1737 or 1738 he had used the absence of the governor of Damascus, who was leading the Hajj pilgrim caravan to Mecca, to oust the government-appointed chief of the Bedouin in the Damascus region, Sheikh Dayabi, with an ally, Sheikh Ibn Kulayb.
 The Bedouin chief of Damascus was primarily responsible for supplying the governor with camels for the Hajj caravan.
 Although Dayabi was restored soon after the return of the governor to Damascus, the act was a major affront to his authority.
-Zahir followed up by leading an assault on the city, with backing from allies among the Twelver Shia Muslim (called 'Metawali') clans of Jabal Amil and the paramount chief of the Mount Lebanon Druze, Mulhim al-Shihabi.
+Daher followed up by leading an assault on the city, with backing from allies among the Twelver Shia Muslim (called 'Metawali') clans of Jabal Amil and the paramount chief of the Mount Lebanon Druze, Mulhim al-Shihabi.

-Elsewhere in 1738, Zahir had encroached upon the Nablus and Lajjun sanjaks, occupying, plundering, or razing villages there, including in the Atlit coastland.
-East of the River Jordan, Zahir led a raid that year against Turkmen tribes in the Hauran, plundering their herds and other property.
-Zahir's incursions were a continuation of his campaigns to expand his Tiberias-based territory.
+Elsewhere in 1738, Daher had encroached upon the Nablus and Lajjun sanjaks, occupying, plundering, or razing villages there, including in the Atlit coastland.
+East of the River Jordan, Daher led a raid that year against Turkmen tribes in the Hauran, plundering their herds and other property.
+Daher's incursions were a continuation of his campaigns to expand his Tiberias-based territory.
 While his infringements on the jurisdiction of Damascus in the early 1730s had been limited to the province's sanjaks in Palestine (Lajjun and Nablus), the moves of 1737 and 1738 expanded his scope of operations to areas east of the Jordan.
 These were far more alarming to the governor of Damascus, being closer to his seat of power, and alarmed the imperial government as it posed a threat to the all-important Hajj pilgrim route between Damascus and Mecca.

-In addition to the direct attacks by Zahir against areas in the Damascus Eyalet, the governor of Damascus became alarmed at Zahir's growing power in the Galilee, which was outside of his jurisdiction, and the fortification of Tiberias in particular.
+In addition to the direct attacks by Daher against areas in the Damascus Eyalet, the governor of Damascus became alarmed at Daher's growing power in the Galilee, which was outside of his jurisdiction, and the fortification of Tiberias in particular.
 As part of his annual tax collection tour, called the dawra, in the sanjaks of Palestine, namely Lajjun, Nablus, and Jerusalem, the governor had to enter the region through the Daughters of Jacob Bridge, the preferred route, or the more dangerous Majami Bridge, north and south of Tiberias, respectively.
-The close proximity of these access points to Zahir's Tiberias was viewed as a threat to the crucial dawra.
-Thus, according to the historian Amnon Cohen, eliminating Zahir had become "a top priority" for the governor, while the imperial government likewise was determined to neutralize him and destroy the fortifications of Tiberias.
+The close proximity of these access points to Daher's Tiberias was viewed as a threat to the crucial dawra.
+Thus, according to the historian Amnon Cohen, eliminating Daher had become "a top priority" for the governor, while the imperial government likewise was determined to neutralize him and destroy the fortifications of Tiberias.